magnus-ISU/GospelOfMagnus/gospel.md

 Luke 23:56
 56 Then they returned, and prepared spices and ointments.
 On the sabbath they rested according to the commandment.

+## Pilate assigns a guard

 Matthew 27:62-66
 62 The next day, that is, after the day of Preparation, the chief priests and the Pharisees gathered before Pilate 63 and said, "Sir, we remember what that impostor said while he was still alive, 'After three days I will rise again.'
 64 Therefore command the tomb to be made secure until the third day; otherwise his disciples may go and steal him away, and tell the people, 'He has been raised from the dead,' and the last deception would be worse than the first."
 65 Pilate said to them, "You have a guard of soldiers; go, make it as secure as you can."
 66 So they went with the guard and made the tomb secure by sealing the stone.

+## Mary sees Jesus the first time in John

 John 20:1-10
 1 Early on the first day of the week, while it was still dark, Mary Magdalene came to the tomb and saw that the stone had been removed from the tomb.